sagemath/sage/src/doc/en/developer/walk_through.rst

 In the following sections on :ref:`chapter-sage-trac` and :ref:`section-git-tricks-and-tips` we will look at communicating these changes back to the Sage project.
-All changes to Sage source code have to go through the `Sage Issue development server
+All changes to Sage source code have to go through the `Sage Trac development server
 <https://trac.sagemath.org>`_.

-As an alternative to using the Issue server directly, you can fork and create a Merge Request (MR) at `GitLab <https://gitlab.com/sagemath/sage>`_ which will automatically fetch your code and open a ticket on our trac server.
+As an alternative to using the Trac server directly, you can fork and create a Merge Request (MR) at `GitLab <https://gitlab.com/sagemath/sage>`_ which will automatically fetch your code and open a ticket on our trac server.